kleinbottle/swanlotus/content/pages/sas.md

 ## Free download with conditions

-I am making this book available as a [free-of-charge, freely available soft copy download in the PDF electronic format]({static}../sas-manuscript/SAS-partial.pdf), so that it may benefit the largest number of sincere students.
+I am making this book available as a free-of-charge, freely available [soft copy download]({static}../sas-manuscript/SAS-partial.pdf), in the PDF electronic format, so that it may benefit the largest number of sincere students worldwide.

 This book is released under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International licence](https://creativecommons.org/licenses/by-nc-nd/4.0/), easily recognized by the following logo: